-- (1) If the Tenders Appeal Board considers that a decision taken by the Organisation infringes these rules, it shall order that the tender procedure or parts of it be rectified or grant any other remedy that would be adequate and reasonable in the circumstances.
-Where no infringement is considered to have taken place, it shall reject the appeal. - (2) The Tenders Appeal Board may make an order suspending the procurement procedure or the award of contract until it has issued its final decision. - (3) For the purpose of investigating an appeal, the Tenders Appeal Board may order that an audit be conducted in accordance with Article 31(2) prior to issuing its decision. - (4) The Tenders Appeal Board shall notify the appellant in writing of its final decision within 30 working days following the date of receipt of the appeal; such notification shall state the grounds on which its decision is based. - (5) The Tenders Appeal Board shall be independent of the Organisation's Procurement Division or any relevant staff member of the Organisation within the meaning of Article 9(4). - (6) The Tenders Appeal Board shall be appointed by the Director General and composed of at least 3 but no more than 5 competent members of the Organisation's staff and/or external parties, chaired by a member of the legal division or any other person appointed by the head of the legal division, provided that person is legally qualified and competent in EU procurement law.
+- If the Tenders Appeal Board considers that a decision taken by the Organisation infringes these rules, it shall order that the tender procedure or parts of it be rectified or grant any other remedy that would be adequate and reasonable in the circumstances.
+Where no infringement is considered to have taken place, it shall reject the appeal. - (2) The Tenders Appeal Board may make an order suspending the procurement procedure or the award of contract until it has issued its final decision. - (3) For the purpose of investigating an appeal, the Tenders Appeal Board may order that an audit be conducted in accordance with Article 31(2) prior to issuing its decision. - (4) The Tenders Appeal Board shall notify the appellant in writing of its final decision within 30 working days following the date of receipt of the appeal; such notification shall state the grounds on which its decision is based.
+If the Tenders Appeal Board has rejected an appeal in accordance with Article 38 (1), the Organisation may immediately proceed with signing the awarded contract(s). - (5) The Tenders Appeal Board shall be independent of the Organisation's Procurement Division or any relevant staff member of the Organisation within the meaning of Article 9(4). - (6) The Tenders Appeal Board shall be appointed by the Director General and composed of at least 3 but no more than 5 competent members of the Organisation's staff and/or external parties, chaired by a person who is legally qualified and competent in the field of public procurement.